-The 2016 IEEE white paper "Ethically Aligned Design"10 is unambiguous in its assertion that ensuring transparency is essential to users, engineers, regulators, the legal system, and society in general.
-To this end, the organization has established a working group to define a formal professional standard, "IEEE P70001: Transparency of Autonomous Systems."11 This standard may become a familiar Request for Proposal (RFP) requirement, like the equivalent ISO standards on security and data protection.
+The 2016 IEEE white paper "Ethically Aligned Design"^[36] is unambiguous in its assertion that ensuring transparency is essential to users, engineers, regulators, the legal system, and society in general.
+To this end, the organization has established a working group to define a formal professional standard, "IEEE"

-The ACM's 2017 Statement on Algorithmic Transparency is non-binding but similarly clear: "systems and institutions
+P70001: Transparency of Autonomous Systems.^{"[37]} This standard may become a familiar Request for Proposal (RFP) requirement, like the equivalent ISO standards on security and data protection.

-9 http://www.reubenbinns.com/blog/how-to-comply-with-gd pr r-article-22-automated-credit-decisions/ that use algorithmic decision-making are encouraged to produce explanations regarding both the procedures followed by the algorithm and the specific decisions that are made.
-This is particularly important in public policy contexts."12 http://www.acm.org/binaries/content/assets/public-policy/2017 usacm_statement_algorithms.pdf
+The ACM's 2017 Statement on Algorithmic Transparency is non-binding but similarly clear: "systems and institutions that use algorithmic decision-making are encouraged to produce explanations regarding both the procedures followed by the algorithm and the specific decisions that are made.
+This is particularly important in public policy contexts."^[38]